HaldiH/vtd-attacks/slides.md

 The two most important fields are:

 - The `Vector` field specifies the interrupt number that will be signaled to the CPU (allowed values in the range `0x10`-`0xFE`).
-- The `Delivery Mode` field specifies how the interrupt will be delivered to the CPU.
+- The `Delivery Mode` field specifies how the interrupt should be interpreted by the LAPIC (Local Advanced Programmable Interrupt Controller).

 </div>